Liverpool city centre: Waterfront

-Liverpool Waters is a 60 hectare (150 acre) section of the Liverpool Waterfront which encompasses Princes Dock, Central Docks, Clarence Docks, the Northern Docks and King Edward Triangle.
+Liverpool Waters is a 60 ha section of the Liverpool Waterfront which encompasses Princes Dock, Central Docks, Clarence Docks, the Northern Docks and King Edward Triangle.

-At present the docks are the subject of a £5 billion regeneration project, said to be one of the largest in Europe.
-Spearheaded by The Peel Group, the project seeks to revive the docks into a five neighbourhood mixed use city district for residential, business and leisure space.

-Prince's Dock, immediately to the north of the Pier Head and Three Graces, is the home of the Liverpool Cruise Terminal where turnaround cruises arrive and depart.

-The new Isle of Man ferry terminal is set to open adjacent to Waterloo Dock in 2023.
+Prince's Dock, immediately to the north of the Pier Head and Three Graces, is the home of the Liverpool Cruise Terminal where turnaround cruises arrive and depart, and the Isle of Man ferry terminal is to the north.

-The new stadium for Everton FC with a 52,888 capacity is currently under construction at Bramley-Moore Dock, as well as a new fan zone.